 room.
 When something breaks, the best option is to take your equipment

 in for repairs.
-We offer basic repair services as well as preventative
+We offer basic ski and snowboard repair services as well as preventative

 and maintenance care.